Skip to main content

 Partnership with Women for Women International

-Since 2008, Bloomberg Philanthropies has worked with the nonprofit Women for Women International to train women in marketable skills so they can increase their incomes and support their families.
+Since 2008, Bloomberg Philanthropies has worked with the nonprofit Women for Women International in marketable skills so they can increase their incomes and support their families.
+To date, Women for Women International, with the support of Bloomberg Philanthropies, has trained 320,000 women in income-generating activities.

 Partnership with Sustainable Growers